sivahuang77/citrux-cli/docs/core/index.md

 ## Role of the core

-While the `packages/cli` portion of Gemini CLI provides the user interface, `packages/core` is responsible for:
+While the `packages/cli` portion of Citrux CLI provides the user interface, `packages/core` is responsible for:

 - **Gemini API interaction:** Securely communicating with the Google Gemini API,